• Nothing Found

 Hamburg Taxi Tips

 2. If your destination is outside of Hamburg, you must agree on the billing with the driver beforehand.
-The options are a fixed price, a kilometre price or metered billing.
+You can opt for a fixed per-kilometer price or be charged by the meter.

 3. Smoking is prohibited in Hamburg taxis both for drivers and passengers.